arthursjkim/pneumonia_x-ray_classification/README.md

 For model 0, the dummy classifier, with fit the model on the train images and labels, and applied the fitted model to the train data.
 For models 1-8, we complied and fit the model on the train data, passing in the validation set as well.
 We used the model to evaluate the test data.

 ## Analysis and Conclusions
+### Binary
 For our analysis, we wanted to focus on the recall metric because we wanted to reduce the number of false negatives or wrongly classifying patients as non-pneumonia when in fact they have pneumonia.
 In the medical field, the term sensitivity is synonymous to recall.

-Our dummy classifier model has a recall of XX%.
+Our dummy classifier model has a recall of 72%.

 As for the other models, the following graph shows the recall metric per model.
 ![Model_recall](./images/recall_barplot.png)